5 Best Places to Camp in Buffalo National River (Upper District)

 Ozark Campground swimming hole.

-Known for its extraordinary emerald blue swimming hole next to the bluffs, Ozark Campground is excellent for camping along the Buffalo River.
+Known for its extraordinary emerald blue swimming hole next to the bluffs, Ozark Campground is excellent for camping.

 The campground is not far from the town of Jasper – roughly 15 minutes away.
 It is really easy to access.